 What is it about finger-painting that kids love so much?
 Being allowed to make a mess is a big part of the fun!
-Here’s how to get your hands dirty while keeping the mess in check.
+Here's how to participate in this joy while keeping the mess in check.

 Cover up.
 Pick a room in the house where you feel comfortable having your child use paints.
 Spread newspaper all over the floor and table.
-Roll up her sleeves and help her put on an apron, smock or oversized shirt to protect her clothing.
+Help your child roll up her sleeves and have her put on an apron, smock, or oversized shirt to protect her clothing.

 Play with textures and colors.
 Finger-painting is a fun way for your child to experiment with textures and colors.
 For example, add more water to show her how the paint becomes slippery, or mix primary colors so she can see how they change.